CS-SI/Orekit/src/site/markdown/configuration.md

 [https://www.orekit.org/forge/projects/orekit/files](https://www.orekit.org/forge/projects/orekit/files).
-Setting the `orekit.data.path` property to the location of this file on a local computer is enough to use Orekit efficiently, but the preferred setup is to expand the zip file in the user home folder so that new IERS files can be added easily when they become avialble.
-In this case, data is loaded by puttin the following code in the main application:
+Setting the `orekit.data.path` property to the location of this file on a local computer is enough to use Orekit efficiently, but the preferred setup is to expand the zip file in the user home folder so that new IERS files can be added easily when they become available.
+In this case, data is loaded by putting the following code in the main application:

     final File home = new File(System.getProperty("user.home"));
     final File orekitDir = new File(home, "orekit-data");